Pastor calls for national vision

 “How long is it going to take for us to take on the responsibility of our destiny as a nation.”

-He said as The Bahamas moves forward it must ask, “what is our vision for our Bahamas, what is our vision of our Bahamian society, what is our vision of the role of the Church in Bahamian society, and what is our vision of the future for this country”.
+Dean said as The Bahamas moves forward it must ask: “what is our vision for our Bahamas, what is our vision of our Bahamian society, what is our vision of the role of the Church in Bahamian society, and what is our vision of the future for this country”.